MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### CredSSP in cluster creation

-The Windows Admin Center cluster deployment feature uses CredSSP.
+The Windows Admin Center cluster deployment wizard uses CredSSP.
 Sometimes, CredSSP can cause an error message that says "There was an error during the validation.
 Review error and try again" appear when you're validating a cluster, as shown in the following screenshot.

 :::image type="content" source="../media/cluster-create-credssp-error.jpg" alt-text="A screenshot of the Cred S S P error message in Windows Admin Center cluster deployment that can appear when the user tries to validate the cluster.":::